zencart/documentation/content/user/shipping/usps.md

 weight: 10
 ---

+The [USPS Shipping Module](https://www.zen-cart.com/downloads.php?do=file&id=1292) is provided as a [plugin for Zen Cart](/user/plugins/why_plugins/).

 In order to use the USPS module, you need to have a USPS WebTools account, signed up to use their Rate Calculator API.

-If you have an account with USPS for using shipping assistance this is not the same as the WebTools user ID needed for the shopping cart.
+If you have an account with USPS for using shipping assistance, this is not the same as the WebTools user ID needed for the shopping cart.

 You must have a separate WebTools user ID for each web store.